Five Things NOT to Do During a Bad Poker Session

 2. Don’t Change Everything

-In my mindset book Poker Therapy (you can get a sample here) I talk about fickle poker players.
+In my mindset book Poker Therapy I talk about fickle poker players.
 These are players who change their approach to the game whenever things go badly and ritualise meaningless things that happen to coincide with good variance.
 Fickle students might proudly tell me how they are now playing three tables instead of two and have ‘fixed their game’ as a result of decreasing their thinking time.

 While it is possible that the boredom of lower volume can cause unforced errors in impatient students, most people who make this claim have simply been running good since adding the third table.